How does Rest Less make money

 1. Get the lay of the land

-Before making your request, you may still find it beneficial to have an informal chat with your employer to get an idea of where you stand.
-You can let them know that you’re considering making a request, and maybe even get some foresight on any issues, obstacles, and objections and address them before they arise.
+Before making your request, you might find it helpful to chat informally with your employer to find out where you stand.
+You can let them know that you’re considering making a request, and maybe get foresight on any issues, obstacles, and objections, and address them before they arise.

 You could also talk to any colleagues who have requested flexible working.
-They might be able to give you some insight on how they applied, what worked for them, and what barriers they had to get past.
+They might be able to give you insight on how they applied, what worked for them, and what barriers they had to overcome.

 2. Submit formal requests in writing